art-w/deque/README.md

   purely functional libraries.
 Surprisingly, this benchmark reveals that the simpler [difference lists] may exhibit weird edge cases in addition to being less flexible.
-See [Reflection without remorse] by Atze van der Ploeg and Oleg Kiselyov for a less obvious application to monadic computations.
+See [Reflection without remorse] by Atze van der Ploeg and Oleg Kiselyov for a non-obvious application to monadic computations.
 - [zipper.ml](examples/zipper.ml) is a classic zipper to iterate over an ordered collection, with the added benefit that one can instantly close the traversal in `O(1)` rather than `O(length traversed)`.
 Such a zipper is a